izikeros/pelican-jupyter/README.md

 I do my best to make the plugin work with every theme but for obvious reasons I cannot guarantee that it will look good in any pelican theme.

-Jupyter Notebook is based on bootstrap so you probably will need your theme to be based on that it if you want the html and css to render nicely.
+Jupyter Notebook is based on bootstrap, so you probably will need your theme to be based on that it if you want the HTML and CSS to render nicely.

 I try to inject only the necessary CSS by removing Jupyter's bootstrap code and only injecting the extra CSS code.
 In some cases but fixes are needed, I recommend looking at how [my theme](https://github.com/danielfrg/danielfrg.com) fixes them.